geopm/geopm/CONTRIBUTING.md

 https://travis-ci.org/geopm/geopm

-If the tests pass in travis-ci then the pull request will be brought into gerrithub for review by the geopm maintainers.
+If the tests pass in Travis CI then the pull request will be brought into GerritHub for review by the GEOPM maintainers.
 Including a
-Change-id: and Signed-off-by: line in the commit message is appreciated, but not required (they will be added for you by the maintainers).
-The link for the gerrithub reviews is here:
+Change-Id: and Signed-off-by: line in the commit message is appreciated, but not required (they will be added for you by the maintainers).
+The link for the GerritHub reviews is here:

 https://review.gerrithub.io/#/q/project:geopm/geopm

-We encourage users and developers of the geopm software to participate in our code review process through gerrithub.
-When the request passes review the change will be integrated into the geopm development branch on github through a gerrit submission.
+We encourage users and developers of the GEOPM software to participate in our code review process through GerritHub.
+When the request passes review the change will be integrated into the GEOPM development branch on GitHub through a Gerrit submission.

-### Gerrithub review request
+### GerritHub review request

-It is also possible to submit a change request directly to gerrithub.
+It is also possible to submit a change request directly to GerritHub.
 This is the primary workflow of active developers.
-When using this method please include a Change-id: and Signed-off-by: line in the commit message.
-The geopm gerrit server information can be found
+When using this method please include a Change-Id: and Signed-off-by: line in the commit message; Change-Id is automatically added when you clone from GerritHub with the commit-msg hook.
+The GEOPM Gerrit server information can be found here:
-here:

 https://review.gerrithub.io/#/admin/projects/geopm/geopm

-Our process for requesting a patch to be reviewed/merged through gerrit is:
+Our process for requesting a patch to be reviewed/merged through Gerrit is:

 1. The patch owner submits the patch to Gerrit.
-Please refer to the gerrit documentation on how to create review request.
+Please refer to the Gerrit documentation on how to create review request.
     See <https://review.gerrithub.io/Documentation/intro-quick.html>.
 2. The patch owner marks the patch CR+1 (code review) and V+1 (verified) when complete.
 CR+1 signifies that the code compiles,